kgruiz/Recapit/CONTRIBUTING.md

-# Contributing to Lecture Summarizer
+# Contributing to Recapit

-Thanks for your interest in improving Lecture Summarizer!
+Thanks for your interest in improving Recapit!
 This document outlines how to set up a development environment, coding standards, and expectations for pull requests.

 ## Quick Start